ronalddddd/proxy-cache/readme.md

 # Proxy Cache

 A simple proxy cache with an adapter interface for stale-cache checking and external cache storage.
-Comes with a MongoDB adapter.
+Comes with a TTL adapter and a MongoDB adapter.

 # Install